zvxzdx/runeforge-wiki-ru/faq.md

 ## When will Vanguard be added?
 > We do not know but we will keep the community updated with the info we get on our <a href="https://www.discord.gg/runeforge">Discord server</a>.
 {.is-info}

+**Update**

+Vanguard is installed on PBE but is not fully running yet, so testing is still in progress.
+CS-LoL is still safe to use but keep an eye out in our News Channels.
+We keep you Updated!

+---

 Riot has not been clear regarding the Vanguard anti cheat implementation.
 They are pushing back the rollout date back.
 We update on any info we get right away.
 ## Missing skins?